Odette-International-Ltd/transport-track-and-trace-api/use cases/PhysicalLimitsExceeded.md

   }
 }
 ```
-Then the data set issent with PUT command using the /transport-events/{ident} path.
+Then the data set is sent with PUT command using the /transport-events/{ident} path.